fr4nkln11/virtual-assistant-Alpha/readme.md

 # Virtual Assistant Spyro

-Programed in python with PySimpleGUI.
+Programed in Python with PySimpleGUI.

 Spyro is an virtual voice assistant service.
 It can understand human speech and perform basic task designed by the client.